-* In a 1980s government contract dispute, a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than Drexel-Heritage's 8 way hand tied foundation.
+* In a 1980s government contract dispute, a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than 8 way hand tied foundations.

 The blue steel spring is far more costly than the standard sinuous wire springs found in most competitively priced furniture.